giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-cloud-director/_index.md

 ---
-title: Prepare your provider account for VMware Cloud Director
+title: Prepare your provider environment for VMware Cloud Director
-linkTitle: Prepare your VCD account
+linkTitle: Prepare your VCD environment
 description: Prepare your VMware Cloud Director setup to start building your cloud-native developer platform with Giant Swarm.
 weight: 30
-last_review_date: 2024-05-17
+last_review_date: 2024-11-28
 owner:
   - https://github.com/orgs/giantswarm/teams/sig-docs
 user_questions:
-  - How do I prepare my VMware Cloud Director account for the cloud-native developer platform?
+  - How do I prepare my VMware Cloud Director environment for the cloud-native developer platform?
-  - What do I need to do to prepare my VCD account for the cloud-native developer platform?
+  - What do I need to do to prepare my VCD environment for the cloud-native developer platform?
 ---

 In order to run the Giant Swarm platform in your VMware Cloud Director (VCD) environment, several prerequisites must be satisfied to support Cluster API Provider VMware Cloud Director (CAPVCD).